laralib/l5scaffold/readme.md

 # Todo task list
-1 - Validations

-2 - Support a Localization
+1 - Support a Localization

-3 - More fields type
+2 - More fields type

-4 - Default tests file
+3 - Default tests file

-5 - sass and js with gulp
+4 - sass and js with gulp

 **Send us your ideas.** (send message to @fernandobritofl (Twitter))